tym002/Hyper-Convolution/README.md

 In line 14, make `mode = 't'` for training, anything else for testing

-`kernal.py` contains the input to the hyper-network, which is a two-channels coordinates grids (x and y)
+`kernal.py` contains the input to the hyper-network, which is a two-channels coordinates grid (x and y)

 `unet_vanilla.py` contains all the networks including the baseline UNet, non-local UNet and our method